 With more generous staffing ratios, staff get to know each child as an individual, understanding their foibles, what motivates them, and what causes upset or angst.
-They are also trained and experienced on how best to help.
+They are also trained and experienced on how best to help children and their families.

+Special schools can be maintained by the local authority, voluntary or charity aided or privately run.
+They may be part of a larger group eg Priory Services.
 Most special schools follow the national curriculum, adapted and adjusted as necessary to meet the needs of the children.
-A good many have in-house care from a range of therapists, which may include a speech and language therapist (SaLT), an occupational therapist and a physiotherapist.
-This provision will always be much better than when it is provided by visiting NHS staff.
+A good many have in-house care from a range of therapists, which may include a speech and language therapist (SaLT), an occupational therapist and a physiotherapist, or will have a NHS therapist assigned to the school.

 An appropriate education and good therapy provision can also mean: